jchau06/hottake/README.md

 # [hottake.gg](https://hottake.gg/)

-Explore and share hot takes anonymously.
+A full-stack, online, social media site where you can explore and share hot takes anonymously.
+Share your most controversial takes now!

-## Built with
+## Tech Stack

-- Next.js
-- Express.js
-- Prisma
-- Supabase
-- Chakra-UI
+Next.js is used to support the front-end with Chakra UI and Tailwind CSS contributing to the aesthetic of the social media site.
+The back-end utilized a Prisma schema and a Supabase database.

 ## License